 Within days Emmett resigned and La Trobe belatedly published a much earlier dispatch from Westminster that further undermined his claims.
-It reported that the Queen had no objection to representative self-government in the colonies, she did not seek to restrict the franchise in any way but preferred an appointed upper house.
+The dispatch reported that the Queen had no objection to representative self-government in the colonies, she did not seek to restrict the franchise in any way but preferred an appointed upper house.
 The Legislative Council, no longer able to blame delay on Westminster and royal objections, was finally jolted into action.
 Responding to the Red Ribbon Movement's demand for wider franchise, it appointed another select committee of twelve of its members to begin drafting the long-delayed Constitution.
-This was the first step in establishing a more democratic system of governance to replace the current quasi-military arrangements.
+This was the first step in establishing a more democratic system of self governance to replace the existing quasi-military arrangements in the colony.